 - Easy to use interface

-Mint is ideal for those switching from another OS.
-That's because the user-interface is similar to Windows.
-Plus, Mint's included software makes the changeover process a breeze.
+Linux Mint is ideal for those switching from another OS.
+That’s because the user-interface is similar to Windows.
+As far as linux desktop environments go, it is by far the most beautiful of any other linux operating system.
+Plus, Linux Mint’s included software and package manager makes the changeover process a breeze.

-Arch is one of the most popular developer distros, and this is why:
+Arch is one of the most popular developer linux distrubtions, and this is why:

 - Rolling release model (always work with the latest versions)